ISI-MIP/attrici/README.md

 `python run_detrending.py`

+### Running multiple instances at once.

+`conda activate yourenv`

+In the root package directory.

+`pip install -e .`

+Copy the `settings.py` and the `run_bayes_reg.py` to a separate directory, for example `myrunscripts`.
+Adjust `settings.py` and continue as in Usage.

 ## Install

 We use the `from mpi4py.futures import MPIPoolExecutor` to distribute jobs via MPI.
 We needed the intel-optimized python libraries to make this work with `theano`.
 The configuration is very much tailored to the PIK supercomputer at the moment.
 Please do

 `conda config --add channels intel`

-`conda env create --name pymc3 -f config/environment.yml`
+`conda env create --name yourenv -f config/environment.yml`

 You may also optionally